All Episodes

 Yeah, that's right.

-It's a when you fly over at night over the inner city of Detroit, it's looking like North Korea now.
+And so when you fly over at night over the inner city of Detroit, it's looking like North Korea now.

-The lights are out, nobody's hope.
+The lights are out.

 That's about right.

-Uh okay, Joe, what's what's your point?
+Okay, Joe, what's your point?

-And that is, you know, we always heard from the Democrats how dumb and stupid George Bush was, and anything he did couldn't possibly be right.
+And that is, you know, we always heard from the Democrats how dumb and stupid George Bush was and anything he did couldn't possibly be right.

 But they want to continue the TARP and spend policies.